Phoenix Islands Protected Area

 Outside site

 The 2009 nomination dossier (State Party of Kiribati, 2009) and the IUCN evaluation noted concerns about potential over-fishing by DWFN (Distant Water Fishing Nations) and illegal shark finning.
-As of 1 January 2015, the entire area of PIPA has been closed to all commercial fishing (UNESCO, 2015; McCauley et al. 2016).
-This is a very significant improvement in protection taking the no fishing zone from the original 3.12% of the area of the World Heritage site to 100%, which goes beyond the requests of the World Heritage Committee.
-Despite this positive move, illegal fishing is continuing within the site with the increasing use of drifting fishing aggregating devices (Hanich et al., 2019 & 2020).
-These devices are set and collected outside PIPA.
-Their drifting through the site represent a real threat to its conservation.
+Even within the 3.12% of the protected area, illegal fishing occurs due to the use and increasing numbers of drifting fishing aggregating devices (Hanich et al., 2019 & 2020; Witting 2018).
+These devices are set and are intended to be collected outside PIPA.
+Their drifting through the site represents a real threat to its conservation and have been found to rapidly accumulate on islands and on reefs following grounding (Witting; SEA PIPA FAD report, 2018).

 Inside site